lerebear/sizeup-action/README.md

   commentTemplate: |
     👋 @{{author}} this pull request exceeds the configured reviewability score threshold of {{threshold}}.
 Your actual score was {{score}}.

-# List of users for whom we should run this workflow
+# List of pull request authors for whom we should run this workflow.
+When this configuration key is omitted, the workflow runs for all pull request authors.
 optIns:
   - lerebear
   - glortho